Welcome to CSU Health Network Counseling Services graduate student training programs.

 Our Doctoral Internship in Psychology has been accredited by the American Psychological Association since 1973 and was one of the first university counseling services to earn this recognition.
 The Psychology Interns are selected through the APPIC national match procedure.

 We offer two Post-Doctoral Psychology Fellowships.
-Both provide training in Primary Care Behavioral Health; one focuses on treatment of individuals with issues related to the use of alcohol and other drugs (the DAY and PCBH Fellowship) and the other focuses on post-hospitalization treatment for individuals in a DBT-based intensive outpatient program (IIOP and PCBH Fellowship).
+Both provide training in Integrated Behavioral Health; one focuses on treatment of individuals with issues related to the use of alcohol and other drugs (the AOD and Behavioral Health Fellowship) and the other focuses on post-hospitalization treatment for individuals in a DBT-based intensive outpatient program (DBT-Informed Post-Hospitalization Program and Behavioral Health Fellowship).

 The 2nd Year Psychology Practicum program is offered in conjunction with CSU’s doctoral program in Counseling Psychology and is only open to their students.